qwe2820435o2/SceneGuide/RocketMQ/Experience in using RocketMq.md

 The collection name of a type of Producer, this type of Producer usually sends a type of message, and the sending logic is consistent

 ### 1.6 Consumer Group

+The collection name of a type of Consumer.
+This type of Consumer usually consumes a type of message, and the consumption logic is consistent